flutter-mapbox-gl/maps/doc/RUNNING_EXAMPLE_CODE.md

 # Running the example code

-- Clone this repo
-- You'll find the example code in the `example` folder
+- You'll find the example code in the `example` folder of this repository

 ## Secret Mapbox access token